Login

 Construction loan third payment series

-1. Construction completed — mortgage closing on January 16th.
-What's the balance due?
+1. Construction is complete.
+The mortgage closes on January 16.
+What is the balance due?

 Construction loan unknown balance